Great

 Jan Fogel:

-Became a bandleader in Southern California, according to reports from Karen Quest,
+Became a teacher in Southern California, according to reports from

 Stuart Curtis, and Paul Blackwell.